 - Durability – This pack uses quality materials and is very well-made.

 - Weather Resistance – Weather resistant with a treated interior, but not as waterproof as the DCF option.

 - Features – Small features like all of the attachment points, drainage mesh, bar tacking, etc., make this a well-made, quality backpack.

 - Side Compression Straps: I would rather have separate side compression straps in case I don’t want to cinch down the backpack

 - Sleeve Snaps: I prefer Velcro along the top of the sleeve.
 This provides a tighter role.

-This pack is water resistant but not waterproof.
-MLD offers a DCF version of this backpack that is also taped and although not waterproof like a dry bag, it is very close to waterproof.
+This pack is water-resistant but not waterproof.
+MLD offers a DCF version of this backpack that is also taped, and although not waterproof like a dry bag, it is very close to impervious.

-MLD gear is custom made so gear is made to order.
+MLD gear is custom-made, so equipment is made to order.

 Gear is made to order by MLD and can take up to 12 weeks or longer to ship.
 MLD typically provides an estimate at the time of order or on the website.